Bolokhov-Vladislav/Yoga-landing-Site/README.md

 For start you need:

-npm install webpack webpack-cli --save-dev;
+npm install webpack webpack-cli --save-dev

-npx webpack;
+npx webpack

-start index.html in your browser;
+start index.html in your browser